Annual Interdisciplinary Holocaust Studies Teacher Symposium

 Limited number of 30 in person spaces available.

-**VIP package includes attendance at all workshops, lectures, and key note speaker event.
-Coffee, Tea, and Light refreshments provided throughout the day as well as welcome swag bag with materials required for the event, hotel accommodations, airport pickup, welcome dinner and more!
-Does not include airfare.
+** packages include attendance at all workshops, lectures, and key note speaker events.
+Coffee, Tea, & Light refreshments provided throughout the day as well as welcome swag bag with materials required for the event and books etc provided by our sponsors, welcome dinner and more!

-*Evening events available for an additional cost and require additional separate registration.
+*Evening events available for an additional cost.
 Purchase tickets via link below:

 We currently do not have specific information on travel information for out of town teachers.
 Please check back soon